enterprise-application-integration/eai-saentis/README.md

     <img width="500" alt="xml_price" src="images/xml_price.png">

-    * The issue with this was in the beginning, that we could not transform this xml output into a format whit which we could further calculate the sum of the order.
-We tried different Talend elements like tExtractXMLField, tFileInputXML etc.
+    * The issue with this was that in the beginning, we could not transform this xml output into a format whit which we could further calculate the sum of the order.
+We tried different Talend elements such as  tExtractXMLField, tFileInputXML etc.
-    * What led to the solution in the end was way more easy.
+    * What led to the solution in the end was far more easy.
 This was a typical case of "thinking to far".
 We just used another tXMLMap element and mapped the price to a field product_price as a Double.

     <img width="500" alt="transform" src="images/transform.png">